Reese’s Peanut Butter Cheesecake has a cookie crust with peanut butter cheesecake, Reese’s peanut butter cups, and chocolate ganache.

 3-Ingredients: 1 package of Oreo Cookies, unsalted butter, and salt.

 - Use a food processor or blender to blend the cookies up into crumbs.
+You could use a rolling pin, but the crumbs won’t be as fine or uniform.

 - Use a glass or flat round surface to help press the cookie crust down into an even layer.